A Nun Involved In A Lawsuit With Katy Perry Collapsed And Died In Court

 The nuns released a documentary about their real estate battle on YouTube last week.

-In a post on their site advertising their documentary, Sister Rita Rita Callanan and Sister Catherine Rose, wrote:
+In a post on their site advertising their documentary, Sister Rita Callanan and Sister Catherine Rose wrote:

 Our Sisters were supposed to live for the rest of our lives at our beloved Convent.
 But, against our will, the Archdiocese removed us to 'monetize' our property.
 Katy Perry wants it and she has no concern for the terrible path of destruction she is creating to get it.
 She is deeply hurting us and our friends who have stepped up to help us.